Warren Buffett interview

 Having your own honey bee hive with a workforce like this would have Warren Buffett's approval.

 Whilst I can't boast of 63 companies, I do have ten colonies each of which has 50,000 employees.
-The queen lives religiously by the Warren Buffett interview rules, a simple, comfortable though not luxurious lifestyle within the hive, and bringing forth abundant honey for the shareholder.
-He or she in turn cares diligently for the bees that are so essential for our food chain.
+The queen lives frugally by the Warren Buffett interview rules; a simple, comfortable though not luxurious lifestyle within the hive, bringing forth abundant honey for the shareholder.
+We in turn care diligently for the bees that are so essential for our food chain.

-That raises an interesting moral question; should you delve into how to start beekeeping will you be exploiting these little insects?
-Is it unethical to take their honey in exchange for providing and maintaining a warm, dry home for them?
+That raises an interesting moral question; should you delve into how to start beekeeping will you be exploiting all these employees?
+Is it unethical to take their honey in exchange for feeding them in a dearth and providing a warm, dry home?

-There would be no almonds, for example, were there no beekeepers exploiting their pets ability to pollinate the flowers in California; nor blueberries or macadamia nuts either.
-Would it also be just as wicked to enjoy these nuts and fruit as the honey?
-Some have a tender conscience about such matters, and I'm not knocking them.
+There would be no almonds, for example, were there no beekeepers exploiting their pets ability to pollinate the flowers in California; nor blueberries or macadamias either.
+Would it also not be just as wicked to eat the fruit and nuts from these trees as for me to enjoy the honey?
+Some have a tender conscience about such matters; I'm not knocking them.
 Warren Buffett would agree wholeheartedly that we should care for the environment.

-This is a subject for anyone looking for more of the simple carefree lifestyle that Warren Buffett promotes.
+This kind of sustainable backyard living is for anyone looking for more of the simple carefree lifestyle that Warren Buffett promotes.

-These ten hives produced 700 pounds of honey in 2018; I often wonder why folk are so reluctant to keep bees.
-It has been a wonderful hobby of 60 years that has produced a return that multiplied by 63 would have made me into a millionaire several times over; not in Warren Buffett's league though.
+These ten hives produce over 500 bottles of honey each year; I often wonder why folk are so reluctant to keep bees.
+It has been an absorbing hobby of over sixty years that has produced a return that multiplied by 63 would have made me into a millionaire several times over; not in Warren Buffett's league though.

 WARREN BUFFETT